AradhyaNepal/generic_state_bya2/README.md

     ...?state.dataOrNull, <---- Old Data
     ...responseData.data, <---- New Data
   ]);
+  //And on controller emit state like this for pagination emit(SuccessState.pagination(...)); //BLOC state=SuccessState.pagination(...); //Riverpod
 }
 ```
-You can go to the top section to see how to use PaginationResponse on [Controller](#controller).
+You can go to the top section to see how to use PaginationResponse on [Controller](#Controller).